 While men in their 50s do not go through the rapid loss of bone mass that women have in the years following menopause, the rates of bone loss are the same by age 65 or 70, Dr. Abelson says.

-Once bone is lost, it cannot be replaced.
-Excessive bone loss causes bones to become fragile and more likely to fracture.
+Once bone is lost, the body can’t replace it with just calcium and vitamin D. Excessive bone loss causes bones to become fragile and more likely to fracture.
 Osteoporosis-related fractures most commonly occur in the hip, spine and wrists and can be permanently disabling, Dr. Abelson says.

 Osteoporosis risk factors for men